Silence Wang: 2025–Present: Global reach

 With the overseas popularity of these songs, Wang was recognized by Grammy.com as one of the "12 Artists Helping Mandopop Become The Next Global Genre," as the top mainland China artist streamed on Spotify, averaging more than 2.3 million listeners a month.
 He was also featured in Harper's Bazaar China's June cover.
-His New Year's Limited Concert "The Great Showman" received the Platinum Award for international design in the 2025 MUSE Design Awards.
+His New Year's Limited Edition Concert "The Great Showman" received the Platinum Award for international design in the 2025 MUSE Design Awards, while his "One Hundred Thousand Volts 2.0" Concert Tour was awarded Design of the Year in Conceptual Design for Exhibition & Events at the 2025 London Design Awards.

-On 18 June, Wang released "Reflection of the Stars" (倒影里的星星), the original theme song he composed and produced for the China region release of the Disney/Pixar animation Elio (film)., marking the first time a Chinese artist was commissioned to compose an original song for a Disney/Pixar film.
+On 18 June, Wang released "Reflection of the Stars" (倒影里的星星), the original theme song he composed and produced for the China region release of the Disney/Pixar animation Elio (film), marking the first time a Chinese artist was commissioned to compose an original song for a Disney/Pixar film.
+Wang also became the Chinese spokesperson for global brands Coca-Cola (2024-2026) and McDonald's (2026), composing and recording original promotional tracks for each, demonstrating his regional popularity and the ability to blend brand identity with his signature musical style.

+In 2026, Wang embarked on two world tours, beginning with "Rise of Romance 2026" (罗曼前传).
+The tour opened in Macau in February before traveling to major international hubs New York, Seattle (his 100th concert), Melbourne, and Singapore, completing 11 shows across 3 continents in 31 days.
+On 26 March 2026, he announced his "Age of Romance" (明日世界) world tour, launched in support of the release of his eponymous twelfth studio album.

+On 21 August, he announced Crossover 2.0 (联名2), the sequel to his 2022 conceptual creative project Crossover, in which he writes and collaborates on bespoke tracks for ten different female artists.
+The second installment features prominent artists including Karen Mok and (G)I-DLE member Yuqi (Song Yuqi), who stars in the music video for Wang's track "Ghost Writer" (写故事的人), reflecting his prolific record-producing and songwriting capability to blend custom vocal arrangements tailored to each featured artist's unique style.